jonnyisdeveloping/meli-fe/README.md

-# Meli Front end test app
+# Meli Front end app

-Hi, this is Jonny Acevedo react & node app for meli front end position test.
+Hi, this is a react & node meli clone app.

 Here is a video of the app working: